Estimating Individual Responses when Tomorrow Matters: Tax counterfactuals: details about estimation

 \subsection{Empirical estimates}

-In Table \ref{tab_counter} we report average partial effects based on OLS estimates of the consumption function, and average partial effects based on the double Lasso.
+In Table \ref{tab_counter_types} we report average partial effects based on the finite mixture specification for $K=2$ and $K=3$, respectively, aggregated across types.
+In Tables \ref{tab_counter_types_K2} and \ref{tab_counter_types_K3} we report APE estimates by types, for $K=2$ and $K=3$, respectively.
+In panels A and B of Table \ref{tab_counter} we report APE based on OLS estimates of the consumption function and APE based on the double Lasso.
 We show these in graphical form in Figures \ref{fig_counter_ols} and \ref{fig_counter_lasso}, respectively.
-Overall, the results are quite consistent across specifications.
+Lastly, in panel C of Table \ref{tab_counter} we report APE based on correlated-random effects estimates.